drawrowfly/tiktok-scraper/README.md

 -   [x] Add tests
 -   [x] Download video without the watermark
 -   [x] Indicate in the output file(csv/json) if the video was downloaded or not
--   [ ] Scrape metadata and download video from the multiple users/hashtags specified in a source(file or etc)
+-   [ ] Scrape metadata and download posts from different users/hashtags in batch
--   [ ] Scrape users/hashtag
+-   [ ] Scrape users/hashtags
 -   [ ] Web interface

 ## Contribution